ken-oS9m4Tq1/ethertron/README.md

 ```

-Having created a transaction file `tx.js`, it can be signed using the account `new.acct`:
+Once a transaction file has been created, it can be signed using any account:

 ```
 > ethertron sign tx.js new.acct